 The main policy debate has focused on using competition law as an instrument to effectively challenge the anti-competitive advantage of firms enclosing data on a massive scale.
 Competition authorities in the EU have been exploring the extension of Article 102 of the Treaty on the Functioning of the EU, a legal provision intended to regulate monopolies.
-The proposal seeks to update the Treaty's 'essential facilities doctrine' and open up access to the aggregate non-personal data held by dominant firms to downstream activities in the data value chain with its numerous "aftermarkets" (Cremer at al. 2019).
+The proposal seeks to update the Treaty's 'essential facilities doctrine'7 and open up access to the aggregate non-personal data held by dominant firms to downstream activities in the data value chain with its numerous "aftermarkets"8 (Cremer et al. 2019).
 However, these efforts may not go far in overturning the defacto property claims of platform companies, and establishing non-exclusive access to data as the new norm, because of the limits of competition law in its granting of defensive and circumstantial, rather than categorical or abstract, access claims, to address market abuse.
-Competition law does not justify a claim to data access on the basis that such a claim promotes market competition.
-Rather, it permits access where the dismissal of such a claim by the data holder is seen to result in a restriction of competition that is not otherwise justifiable (Ullrich 2019).
+Competition Rather, it permits access where the dismissal of such a claim by the data holder is seen to result in a restriction of competition that is not otherwise justifiable (Ullrich 2019).